RaijmakersH/az900-labs/Instructions/Walkthroughs/12-Implement Azure Key Vault.md

 6. Click the button **Show Secret Value**, to display the password you specified earlier.

-7. Click on the key vault Overview tab and take note of the DNS name.
-Applications that use your vault through the REST API will need this URI.

 Congratulations!
 You have created an Azure Key vault and then created a password secret in that key vault, providing a securely stored, centrally managed password for use with applications.